linthtml/linthtml/doc/docs/user-guide/shareable-configs.md

 ## Creating a Shareable Config

-Shareable configs are simply npm packages that export a configuration object.
-To start, [create a Node.js module](https://docs.npmjs.com/getting-started/creating-node-modules) like you normally would.
+Shareable configs are simply npm packages exporting a LintHTML configuration object.
+To create one, start by [creating a Node.js module](https://docs.npmjs.com/getting-started/creating-node-modules) like you normally would.

 Create a new `index.js` file and export an object containing your settings: